Of course, you want to use free images for your blog.

 2. Wikipedia Commons for public domain images

-Wikipedia Commons has a large collection of images.
+Wikipedia Commons has an extensive collection of images and free pictures to use for blogs.
 But it is not overly friendly to search and navigate.

 However, you can be almost sure that you can use any image you manage to find.